stevenah/ecg-attention-maps/README.md

 This repository contains the code used to produce the results presented in "Explaining Deep Neural Networks for Knowledge Discovery in Electrocardiogram Analysis".

 ## Cite
-If you use this dataset in your research, Please cite the following paper:
+If you use this code in your research, Please cite the following paper:

     @article{Hicks2021,
       author = {Hicks, Steven A and Isaksen, Jonas L and Thambawita, Vajira and